 What are Fruit snacks made out of?

-The short answer is that Fruit snacks are generally made of sugar.
-The sugar is usually from concentrated grape juice, which makes it refined sugar.
+The short answer is that Fruit Snacks are generally made of sugar.
+The sugar in the Fruit Snacks is usually from concentrated grape juice, which makes it refined sugar.
 Dogs should not have grapes in general as grapes are actually toxic to dogs and can cause kidney failure.

 In fact, when it comes to Fruit snacks, more than half the weight comes from sugar alone.

 Although some Fruit snacks are marketed as being healthier than other gummy candies, they have similar nutritional profile as many gummy candies on the market.